Hasrat Jaipuri: Early life

-Jaipuri was born Iqbal Husain in Jaipur, where he studied English till medium level, and then acquired his taalim (education) in Urdu and Persian from his maternal grandfather, the poet Fida Husain 'Fida'.
-He began writing verse, when he was around twenty years old.
-Around the same time, he fell in love with a neighborhood girl name Radha.
-Hasrat talked about a love letter he wrote to this girl, in an interview, later in his life, that love knows no religion.
+Jaipuri was born Iqbal Husain in Jaipur, where he studied in English till medium level, and then acquired his taalim (education) in Urdu and Persian from his maternal grandfather, the poet Fida Husain 'Fida'.
+He began writing verse at about twenty years of age.
+Around the same time, he fell in love with a girl in his neighborhood named Radha.
+Hasrat spoke about a love letter he wrote to this girl, in an interview later in life, that love knows no religion.
 Hasrat Jaipuri was quoted as saying, "It is not at all necessary that a Muslim boy must fall in love only with a Muslim girl.
 My love was silent, but I wrote a poem for her, 'Yeh mera prem patra padh kar, ke tum naaraaz na hona."
-It is not known for sure whether the love letter was actually delivered to Radha.
-But veteran film producer Raj Kapoor liked it enough to include it in his Sangam (1964 Hindi film) and the song ended up becoming a 'hit' song in India.
+It is uncertain whether the love letter was actually delivered to Radha.
+But the veteran film producer Raj Kapoor liked it enough to include it in his Sangam (1964 Hindi film) and the song ended up becoming a 'hit' song in India.